 Phantom studies using cross sectional array exposures of films.
-The studies used chromographic films, Gafchromic EBT, for dosimetric measurements.
+The studies used chromographic films, namely Gafchromic EBT, for dosimetric measurements.
 The film exposures were then scanned without using energy-dependent film sensitivity correction.
 The F2 filter used was made of 1.5 mm Al, 0.25 mm Cu, and 0.75 mm Sn.
-All irradiations were performed on a 250 kVp orthovoltage source at PXI using 16 Gy incident minibeam dose.
-A multislit collimator made of 5 mm thick tungsten was used.
-The collimator was a diverging collimator with its focal depth of 295 mm.
+All irradiations were performed on a 250-kVp orthovoltage source at PXI using 16 Gy incident minibeam dose.
+A diverging multislit collimator made of 5 mm thick tungsten was used.
+The collimator's focal depth was 295 mm.
 Its beam thickness was 0.34 mm and its beam spacing was 1.12 mm on-center.

 Monte Carlo simulation of physical absorbed dose and the biological dose produced by a minibeam array.
 Monte Carlo simulations of OXM were carried out using MCNPX version 2.7 (Los Alamos National Laboratory) using the default physics models for photon and electron transport, including photoelectric absorption, Compton scattering, secondary electron transport, and production of Bremsstrahlung photons, and a lower energy transport cutoff of 10 keV.
-Orthovoltage photons were transported from a disk source with radius of 3.4 mm and position 29.5 cm upstream in air of a $20 \times 20 \times 20 \text{ cm}^3$ water phantom.
-Photon energies were sampled from an existing spectrum for an MXR 321 tube at 320 kVp, having a 3.8-mm Cu HVL.
+Orthovoltage photons were transported from a disk source with a radius of 3.4 mm positioned 29.5 cm upstream in air of a $20 \times 20 \times 20 \text{ cm}^3$ water phantom.
+Photon energies were sampled from an existing spectrum for an MXR 321 tube at 320 kVp with a 3.8-mm Cu HVL.
 Photon directions were isotropic but restricted to a forward-directed cone that contained the water phantom, similar to the effect of a shielded x-ray tube (virtual primary collimator).
-Absorbed dose was tallied in rectangular voxels with $50 \times 50 \times 1000 \,\mu\text{m}^3$ dimension in x, y, and z, respectively (z was parallel to the beam central axis).
+Absorbed dose was tallied in rectangular voxels with $50 \times 50 \times 1000 \,\mu\text{m}^3$ dimensions in x, y, and z, respectively, with z parallel to the beam's central axis).
 A total of 5 billion photon histories were tracked for each simulation.
-For simulations with OXM, a 5-mm-thick tungsten multislit collimator was modeled immediately upstream of the water surface, having an array of 23 parallel apertures of 300 micron-width, spaced 700 microns apart on center, and 2-cm aperture length.
+For simulations with OXM, a 5-mm-thick tungsten multislit collimator was modeled immediately upstream of the water surface, having an array of 23 parallel apertures of 300 μm-width, spaced 700 μm apart on-center, and 2-cm aperture length.

-To simulate a solid orthovoltage beam (conventional orthovoltage therapy), the MCNPX settings were identical to those for minibeams except (1) the source was positioned 50-cm of the water phantom and (2) a $10 \times 10 \text{ cm}^2$ open aperture was modeled instead of the multi-slit apertures.
-For comparison with 6 MV x-rays, a measured 6-MV depth dose curve (Varian TrueBeam accelerator, $10 \times 10 \text{ cm}^2$ field size, 100-cm source-to-surface distance (SSD) from the University of Maryland School of Medicine (Baltimore, MD)) was included.
+To simulate a solid orthovoltage beam (conventional orthovoltage therapy), the MCNPX settings were identical to those for minibeams except (1) the source was positioned 50-cm upstream of the water phantom and (2) a 10×10 cm2 open aperture was modeled instead of the multi-slit apertures.
+For comparison with 6 MV x-rays, a measured 6-MV depth dose curve (Varian TrueBeam accelerator, 10×10 cm2 field size, 100-cm source-to-surface distance (SSD), from the University of Maryland School of Medicine (Baltimore, MD)) was included.